ratoru/homepage-old/README.md

 ## Intro

 This is a work in progress built with NextJs and Tailwind CSS.
+The blog posts are written with MDX.
+Thank you for stopping by.